jashapiro/jashapiro.github.io/courses/biolB215s13/first_steps.md

 What you can *not* do is mix positive and negative index numbers.
 I'm not even sure what that would mean, and `R` will complain.

-Here you will also have noticed that `R` counts its index positions starting with `1`.
+You may have noticed that `R` counts its index positions starting with `1`.
 This is different from many programming languages, which start with `0`.
 If you haven't done much programming before that won't be a big deal, but for people coming from another language it can be pretty confusing.
-(You might notice tha the previous syntax wouldn't work if you started from `0`, as you would not be able to exclude the first element...)
+(Note that the previous syntax for excluding elements wouldn't work if you numbered from `0`, as you would not be able to exclude the first element...)

 You can also use the vector indexing to replace an element or elements of a vector, even replacing multiple elements at once: